0davidog/CI_PP2_TriviaSurvivor/README.md

 #### Buttons

-I tested the buttons in the navigation bar to check the behave as expected.
+I tested the buttons in the navigation bar to check they behave as expected.
 This includes trying the buttons from various states of gameplay.

 - [x] tested navigation buttons from title screen.
 - [x] tested navigation buttons from mid-quiz.